pulumi/docs/content/blog/program-the-cloud-with-12-pulumi-pearls/index.md

 while also reducing friction during development and testing.
 Such hard-coding is a definite code smell and impediment, however.

-Because we are using a real language, we can do anything that real languages can do.
+Because we are using a familiar language, we can do anything that general-purpose languages can do.
 That includes dynamically querying sources of information which, in this case, can be used to avoid hard-coding.
 We can even use the AWS SDK, which gives us full access to all AWS